Hurricane Maria death toll is thousands higher than official count, study says

 While the official death toll remains at 64, several news organizations had already placed the number of island deaths from Hurricane Maria at more than 1,000.
 And after months of pressure, the Puerto Rican government ordered an independent in-depth review of the death toll, calling in George Washington University to lead it.

-The results are expected this summer, Mina Radman, a spokeswoman for the university's Milken Institute School of Public Health, said in an email, adding that the institute did not have anyone available to comment on the Harvard study.
+The results are expected this summer, Mina Radman, a spokeswoman for the university's Milken Institute School of Public Health, said in an email.

+In a statement on Wednesday, the Milken school said the study was "a welcome addition to the scientific literature on the impact of the hurricane in Puerto Rico."

+"The Harvard study used methods that are commonly used following disasters where there are few or no official records of death," the statement said.

 In a statement on the new study, Carlos R. Mercader, executive director of the Puerto Rico Federal Affairs Administration, said: